RIPRODUCTIONS/V1_Build/docs/Secrets.md

 ### Fail-fast behavior

 - On startup, when `ENV=production`, the API validates that all required secrets are present and raises a clear error if any are missing.
 This is also validated in CI.

+### AWS Secrets Manager (optional)

+- Set `AWS_SECRETS_NAME` to the name/ARN of a secret containing a JSON object, e.g.: `{ "JWT_SECRET": "..." }`.
+- Ensure the runtime has IAM permissions for `secretsmanager:GetSecretValue` on this secret.
+- Existing environment variables take precedence over fetched keys.

 ### Rotation procedure (example)